doavers/nextjs-starter-better-drizzle/docs/deployment/deployment-guide.md

 ## Overview

-This guide provides comprehensive instructions for deploying the NextJS starter template to various hosting platforms, including production, staging, and development environments.
+This guide provides comprehensive instructions for deploying the NextJS starter template with Better Auth v1.4+ and Drizzle ORM v0.45+ to various hosting platforms, including production, staging, and development environments.

 ## Deployment Architecture